atr34/CS1660_project1/Apache Spark/README.md

 Use this docker image when following the instructions<br>
 https://hub.docker.com/r/bitnami/spark

+To containerize this image run `docker-compose up` in this directory

 ### Create the Container in Google Cloud
 In your cluster cloud shell run the following commands
 ```bash